Skip to content

 Virtual and abstract constants

-Virtual constants are the constants that could be defined in a trait but changed in a contract.
-It is useful when you need to configure some of the traits in compile time.
+Virtual constants are constants that can be defined in a trait but changed in a contract.
+This is useful when you need to configure some traits at compile time.
 Let’s define a virtual constant and an abstract one:

 trait MyTrait {